 Poultice.
 When applied topically, aloe gel can help reduce pain and inflammation, as well as speed up wound healing.

 Herbal Remedies & Supplements

 Capsules.
-Tablets and capsules are typically derived from aloe latex and sometimes the gel as well.
+Tablets and capsules are typically derived from aloe latex and sometimes the gel.
 They stimulate the intestines, producing a laxative effect.

 - Where to buy Specialized health stores, Online herb stores

 Aloe vera plants can be found at most garden stores, nurseries, and specialized greenhouses, thanks to their constant popularity as both a household and garden plant.
-They can be peeled by hand to obtain the gel inside their leaves, which is the main source of aloe health benefits.
-The gel alone can be obtained at some health food stores and online, though many people find it easier to track down the plant and harvest it themselves.
+They can be peeled by hand to obtain the gel inside their leaves, which is the main source of aloe's health benefits.
+The gel alone can be obtained at some health food stores and online, though many people find it easier to purchase the plant and harvest it themselves.

 Herbal Remedies & Supplements

 Aloe vera supplements can be found in certain health food stores.
 They are also readily available for online purchase, generally in gel capsule form.
 It is vital to do proper research on available brands since efficacy is not guaranteed.
 Always follow product label instructions.

 - Soil Well-drained

 - Soil pH 3.5 – 4.4 (Extremely acidic), 4.5 – 5.0 (Very strongly acidic), 5.1 – 5.5 (Strongly acidic), 5.6 – 6.0 (Moderately acidic), 6.1 – 6.5 (Slightly acidic), 6.6 – 7.3 (Neutral), 7.4 – 7.8 (Slightly alkaline), 7.9 – 8.4 (Moderately alkaline)